-This is the tenth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the tenth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

-In 2008, Duke University’s Nicholas Institute for Environmental Policy Solutions had just published a report weighing challenges and options for designing an offset policy that would reduce greenhouse gas emissions from two uncapped sectors of the economy—forestry and agriculture.
+In 2008, Duke University’s Nicholas Institute for Energy, Environment & Sustainability had just published a report weighing challenges and options for designing an offset policy that would reduce greenhouse gas emissions from two uncapped sectors of the economy—forestry and agriculture.

 The report and an earlier companion piece that focused on how to create, measure and verify greenhouse gas offsets from these sectors were meant to aid policy makers who were drafting a federal cap-and-trade bill.
 This bill increased the likelihood that energy and fuel prices could rise.
 This, coupled with uncertainty surrounding whether agricultural offsets would be viable, profitable and that voluntary offsets could turn into regulatory requirements in the future, sparked significant concern in the agriculture community.